yerpj/TTN_with_Espruino/QuickStart.md

 OK you got it.
 ### IDE
-You should have a look at the Espruino doc [HERE](https://github.com/espruino/EspruinoWebIDE)
+You should have a look at the Espruino doc [HERE](https://github.com/espruino/EspruinoWebIDE#espruino-web-ide--) Historically this IDE was built as a Chrome app.
+As Google announced [they will kill Chrome apps soon](http://venturebeat.com/2016/08/19/google-will-kill-chrome-apps-for-windows-mac-and-linux-in-early-2018/), Espruino IDE can now be built using Node.js (`npm install espruino-web-ide`).
+Last but not least, you even can use it as a real [web page](https://github.com/espruino/EspruinoWebIDE#full-web-version), but this only give you access to hardware through Bluetooth or Serial-over-audio-Jack.

 ### Say Hello with Espruino
 ## RN2483 module
 ### Get your Device ID